-This session will explore the third LEADerS strategy: Act.
-WITS LEADerS can show others that everyone has the power to act constructively during a conflict or bullying incident in order to minimize harm.
+This session will explore the third LEADS strategy: Act.
+WITS LEADS can show others that everyone has the power to act constructively during a conflict or bullying incident in order to minimize harm.
 This strategy builds upon the ability to look beyond our first impressions and explore more than one point of view.

-To begin, show students the LEADerS poster, and review the first two strategies: Look and listen and Explore points of view.
+To begin, show students the LEADS poster, and review the first two strategies: Look and listen and Explore points of view.
 Discuss the following questions:

 What did we learn about the strategy Explore points of view?
 Everyone has their own point of view.
 Even those involved in the same situations will have different perspectives.